William Buck Australia

 The forgiveness of a loan that has previously been deemed to be a dividend does not give rise to a further deemed dividend.
 This is the case even if the first deemed dividend was reduced (due to the distributable surplus rules) or where the deemed dividend was never included in the shareholder’s tax return and the amendment period has now expired.
 The proposed change would require that the deemed dividend was actually included in the shareholder’s tax return for the subsequent forgiveness of the debt not to trigger further Division 7A implications.

 However, section 109G sets out a number of exceptions to this general rule.
-In particular, subsection 109G(3) provides that a forgiven debt will not give rise to a dividend if the loan that resulted in the debt giving rise to a deemed dividend under section 109D.
+In particular, subsection 109G(3) provides that a forgiven debt will not give rise to a dividend if the loan that resulted in the debt gave rise to a deemed dividend under section 109D.

 Subsection 109G(3) will be amended to ensure this exception only applies where the earlier dividend that the company was taken to have paid has been taken into account in the income tax assessment of an entity or entities.